QAF-WC/WC-Wanna_Cry/README.md

 # 🛡️ WANNACRY? - Red Team, Blue Team, and SOC Toolkit

 > **DISCLAIMER**: This tool is for educational and ethical testing purposes only.
-The author does not condone illegal use.
+The authoring team does not condone illegal use.

 ---

 ## 📦 Overview

-**WANNACRY?** is a beginner-friendly open-sourced Bash-based toolkit combining basic offensive (Red Team), defensive (Blue Team), and monitoring (SOC) functionalities into a single, easy-to-use interface.
+**WANNACRY?** is a beginner-friendly open-sourced Bash-based (Linux) toolkit combining basic offensive (Red Team), defensive (Blue Team), and monitoring (SOC) functionalities into a single, easy-to-use interface.
 The goal is to help users learn fundamental security operations, from port scanning to brute-force simulations and basic defense scans.

 ---